Novicell/novicell-packager/README.md

 ## Setup

-Simply run 'novicell-packager' terminal command inside root folder of your project
+Simply run 'novicell-packager' terminal command inside root folder of your project.
+Then follow the interface options.

 ## Example